datajango/smithsonian/smith-api-poc/README.md

 | GUID (Link to Original Record)         | http://n2t.net/ark:/65665/nv917ded645-537d-4e3a-9eef-cd4b02d133f5 |

-Next, I'll see what happens when I use the imtem title that was returned from the "Search Collection Images" web page:
+Next, I'll see what happens when I use the item title that was returned from the "Search Collection Images" web page:

 ```python
 import search